disisanshu/PharmeasyInterview/README.md

 #### Limitations & shortcomings

-* Concurrency is not handled as it wasn't required at this scale.
+* Concurrency is not handled and the design has been kept to avoid the need of it.
 * Unit test cases absent as the main application has tested everything in its main method only.

 ## How to run and execute the App